jlacar/aoc-in-kotlin-all/src/main/kotlin/lacar/junilu/aoc2025/day07/README.md

     }
 ```

-The value of the above expression is the total number of times the beam is split in the manifold.
+The above expression gives the total number of times the beam is split when it goes through the manifold.

 ### Alternative Solution